dacase/rnamotif/README.md

 	 8 	2 15 aaaaa  cccct   ttttt	contains 10
 	11	3 14 aaaa   cccctt   tttt
 ```
-rmprune is run from the command line and takes an optional argument,
+*rmprune* is run from the command line and takes an optional argument,
-a file containing the output of an rnamotif search.
+a file containing the output of an *rnamotif* search.
 If this file is
-not given, it reads from stdin, allowing it to be placed in a pipeline
+not given, it reads from *stdin*, allowing it to be placed in a pipeline
-following rnamotif:
+following *rnamotif*:
 ```
 	rnamotif -descr hp.descr test.fastn | rmprune
 ```
 ## rmfmt

-This program is used to format rnamotif output.
+This program is used to format *rnamotif* output.
 Two formats are supported.

 The first is a viewing option that removes the fastn definition line from
 the rnamotif output.
 At the same time sequences that correspond to long
 fields in the descriptor (ie > 20 bases) are condensed, showing only the
 1st 3 and last 3 bases surroungind the total length of the string in parens.

 For example the string 'acgtacgtacgtacgtacgtacgt' (len=24) would be
 replaced by 'acg...(24)...cgt'.
 The strings are also aligned so that
 strings that represent ss, h5, p5, t1, t3, q1 and q3 elements are left